A

 Yes.
 A telephone?
 Certainly.
 There's even a satellite

 here.
-Rather, interior log walls chinked with mortar compliment the
+Rather, log walls with chinking compliment the

 home's woodsy atmosphere.
 Construction details aside, what makes the

-cabin so appealing are the primitive decorating touches the Hutchesons
+cabin so appealing are the primitive decorating touches they

 chose for their getaway home.
-Brenda Hutchesons particularly enjoyed
+They particularly enjoyed

-decorating the house, whose open floor plan belies its size.
+decorating the house, whose open floor plan belies its1,400 square foot size.

 |